maboiteaspam/StreamObjectTransform/README.md

 It will demultiplex `$len` times the provided `$what` data.

-For each demultiplexed data, it transforms is with `$how`.
+For each chunk, it transforms it with `$transform`.

-It then pipe demultiplexed data to a resulting array `$results`.
+It then pipe each chunks to a resulting array `$results`.

 ##### Fixture Generator